kylemontague/kylemontague.co.uk/content/authors/kyle-montague/_index.md

 - Group Leader

 ---
-I am a faculty member at NorSC, Northumbria University and lead the [Inclusive Design & Innovation (IDI)]({{< ref "/#team" >}}) research group.
+I am an Associate Professor at Northumbria University where I co-lead [NorSC Lab](https://nor.sc "Northumbria Social Computing Lab").
 My research spans a breadth of topics and domains with the unifying vision - **to address critical social problems and challenges by designing and configuring digital technologies that empower individuals and marginalised communities.** More specifically, my work seeks to democratise access to the tools and processes by which we provision technologies and services that shape society.